anttisalonen/progbook/rst/thread.rst

         return NULL;
     }

 Here, we lock the mutex before the increment and unlock it directly after, within our loop.
-Locking and unlocking a mutex in an inner loop like this will ruin our performance - a better way would be to perform the lock and unlock before and after the loop - but for demonstration purposes this'll do.
+Locking and unlocking a mutex in an inner loop like this will ruin our performance - a better way would be to perform the lock and unlock before and after the loop - but for demonstration purposes that'll do.

 *Exercise*: Make the required changes to the previous program such that the critical code is protected by a mutex.
 Does the output of the program change?